SEO Research - Generating More Keywords & More Content

-We’ve looked at how Google uses a variety of ranking factors to judge your content.
-Here is how to get those ranking factors to work in your favor.
+We've looked at how Google uses a variety of ranking factors to judge your content.
+Here is how to get those ranking factors to work in your favour.

-It starts with sprinkling your LSI keywords into key spots in your document.
-If you are writing for an audience whose number one goal is enjoying great experiences and you know some of the keywords that speak to that audience include ‘one-of-a-kind, breath-taking, remarkable, best', and you know they search for specific cities, here is a sample SEO roadmap.
+It starts with sprinkling your LSI keywords into critical spots in your document.
+If you are writing for an audience whose number one goal is enjoying great experiences and know some of the keywords that speak to that audience include 'one-of-a-kind, breathtaking, remarkable, best,' and you know they search for specific cities, here is a sample SEO roadmap.

-You need to write something useful and necessary to people looking for one-of-a-kind breathtaking remarkable experiences in their city.
+You must write something valuable and necessary to people looking for one-of-a-kind breathtaking, remarkable experiences in their city.
 Start by creating content your audience will value.
-Let’s say they live in San Francisco.
+Let's say they live in San Francisco.

 The URL is a great place to start embedding keywords.
 For this audience, a great URL could be:

-The title is another key section.
+The title is another critical section.
 Using the LSI approach to SEO, your title could be:

 "A one-of-a-kind experience by the golden gate bridge"